 Select the Source Environment from the dropdown, and pick the Workflow you’d like to import.
 For each workflow, you'll have the option to import its currently deployed version in the lower environment.
 For example if you're on your Production environment, you can import the currently deployed version of each workflow on your Development environment.

-- On the next step, Sliderule will attempt to match Credentials in the Destination Environment with the Credentials required for each Logic Block in the Workflow you’re importing.
-If there are any Credentials we can’t find a good match for, you’ll see a red warning icon.
+- If your workflow uses Data Connectors, Sliderule will attempt to match Credentials in the Destination Environment with the Credentials required for each Logic Block in the Workflow you’re importing.
+If there are any Credentials we can’t find a good match for, you’ll see a red warning icon, and you'll need to pick a Credential to use before proceeding.

 You can alter the Credentials from the automated suggestions, and once you have Credentials selected for each requirement, click the blue Import button.